dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 strategic chokepoints along the Silk Road were dominated by the East implies that until the past millinium, the West constantly bled liquidity to middlemen in the Near East, who stood to benefit from all trade between the East and West.

+Having your civilization occupy territory along Silk Road was a blessing and a curse: your leaders needed to be capable of intuitively reading the economic and political zeitgeist.
+Which way was the wind blowing and what was the spirit of the times?
+How was wealth *drifting* along the silk road and did this benefit your generation?
+Would the drift result in a phase change?
+Was your population or economic growth potential capped by agricultural bounds or economic bounds?
+In subsequent generations would nearby civilizations transcend the limitations on your economic or political growth?
+This is the calculus of empires, of rising and falling stars.
+It is necessary for belief systems and normative systems to lend themselves to the antifragility of sociopolitical and socioeconomic systems.
+Therefore, belief systems must be flexible and fixedly rooting the normalized majority belief system in either materialism or idealism, without enabling the change, is the problem left to theologians.
+Yet, it does not aid the pragmatic -- unless for some reason your idealism tends to create pragmatic benefits by dissolving away uncertainty, via [perturbation and percolation](/posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.html#the-rationalizing-irrationality) to etch away the possibility space.
+The task left to financial engineers is to design machines that are dynamos powered by volatility, whose mechanics are structures of correlation.

 From the churn of empires contending to displace one another in the Near East emerged the need to control *sociophilosophical churn*.
 Despite every empire's tendency to project an illusion of unquestionable eternity, every architect of empire knows it is a pyramid scheme of power.
-Expanding future potential for systems of thought to normalize back and forth between material and immaterial conceptions of metaphysics conferred advantages: for those empires whose regional power was secured in foreseeable generations needed to secure the potential to regain power in future generations;
-likewise, those regions dominated by the empire of their times needed popular adoption of systems of thought to counter the existing powers.
+Expanding future potential for systems of thought to normalize back and forth between material and immaterial conceptions of metaphysics conferred advantages: for those empires whose regional power was secured in foreseeable generations needed to secure the potential to regain power in future generations; likewise, those regions dominated by the empire of their times needed popular adoption of systems of thought to counter the existing powers.

 This idea that philosophical traditions in the West and Near East would churn between being immaterially and materially oriented based